Education, Environment, Art

 a new approach towards (institutional) learning

-Learning once used to be a truely universal experience.
-Immersed in an environment beyond comprehension humans used all their senses to make sense of what they encountered.
+Learning was once a truly universal experience.
+Immersed in an environment beyond full comprehension, humans employed all their senses to make sense of the world around them.

-The experience of environment and a creative impetus, possibly the most powerful of all human resources, created the foundation for the increadible evolution of mankind.
+This deep engagement with the environment—combined with a creative impulse, arguably the most powerful of all human capacities—formed the foundation for the remarkable evolution of mankind.

-Our mission is to develop concepts that understand learning as being a creative process and get it, and the learner, out of the box and into a rich social and natural environment.
+Our mission is to develop and share concepts that recognize learning as an inherently creative process, and to move both learning and the learner out of the box and back into rich, dynamic social and natural environments.

 Creative Learning Environment (CLE) overview